balena-io/docs/pages/troubleshooting/faq.md

 ##### How do you secure your own "cloud" to prevent malicious attack which may allow attacker to break-in our systems?
 Generally we try to follow good OPSEC practices for our systems.
 We support 2FA for user accounts and force all the connections to be over HTTPS.

+##### What does it mean when a device type is discontinued?
+Discontinued devices will no longer be actively supported by resin.io.
+This means we will no longer provide prebuilt versions of resinOS for these devices, and we will not be resolving any issues related to these boards.
+Please contact sales@resin.io with any questions regarding continued device support.